DeanJPepper/Configuration/README.md

 Creates an alias `g` for the `git` command.

+### Functions

+Adds functions to the prompt.
+`newps` Starts a new instance of PowerShell in the current directory.
+`ex` Opens Windows Explorer in the current directory.
+`mkdircd` Creates a directory and changes to that directory.

 ### Prompt

 Changes the prompt when in a Git repository to show the branch name, number of commits ahead/behind origin and number of any staged/unstaged files.